Our Work

 The outcomes of Restorative Practices are pretty impressive.

-RPs have been proven to foster healthy dialogue and increase mutual understanding and empathy among participants, leading to an overall sense of connection.
+Restorative Practices have been proven to foster healthy dialogue and increase mutual understanding and empathy among participants, leading to an overall sense of connection.
 Restorative Practices increase people’s capacity to handle conflict in a way that promotes growth and repairs relationships

-A community that views healthy relationships as a central value will ultimately see fewer high-level disruptions
+A community that views healthy relationships as a central value will ultimately see fewer high-level disruptions.

 Who are Restorative Practices for?